teuben/hi-observe/things_to_try.md

 1. (advanced) The code you see is managed via github.com.
 You can fork your own version and submit your modifications to the original owner (called a Pull Request).
-See https://github.com/teuben/hi-observe
+See https://github.com/teuben/hi-observe You can also update from here in case there were any updates.